markjprice/cs12dotnet8/docs/errata/errata.md

 ```

 This is only a problem in the source code in the print book and PDF, not in the GitHub repository, as shown in the following statement: https://github.com/markjprice/cs12dotnet8/blob/de8310d8aaf82510a759e196566d111c4c839c57/code/PracticalApps/Northwind.DataContext.Sqlite/NorthwindContextExtensions.cs#L33

+# Page 656 - Creating an empty ASP.NET Core project

+> Thanks to **rene** in the Discord channel for this book for raising this issue on February 6, 2025.

+In Step 1, I describe the options when creating a new ASP.NET Core project.
+The option that used to be labelled **Enable Docker** is now labelled **Enable container support**.
+And the new option labelled **Enlist in .NET Aspire orchestration** should be cleared.

 # Page 684 - Defining a form to insert a new supplier